maarten-pennings/6502/1clock/README.md

   | A14    |        15 |      65 536 |       0.07 |
   | A15    |         8 |     131 072 |       0.13 |

-A15 is pretty fast with its 8Hz, so we fixed a LED to this last address line.
+A15 is still pretty fast with its 8Hz, but visible to thehiman eye.
+We fixed a LED to this last address line.
-LEDs on "lower" address lines would flicker so fast that they would look "always on".
+LEDs on "lower" address lines flicker so fast that they would look "always on".

 Note that A15 start flickering immediately after power on.
 When we keep the reset button pressed, it stops flickering.